mind-and-motion/mind-and-motion.github.io/index.md

     <tr>
       <td>Spotlights and Demos</td>
       <td>13:30–14:30</td>
-      <td>In this interactive demo carousel, participants will showcase hands-on examples of cognitive and biomechanical modeling to spark discussion on practical challenges and lessons learned.</td>
+      <td>In this interactive demo carousel, selected participants will showcase hands-on examples of cognitive and biomechanical modeling to spark discussion on practical challenges and lessons learned.</td>
     </tr>
     <tr>
-      <td>Group Discussion</td>
+      <td>Group Discussion: Challenges and Limitations</td>
       <td>14:30–15:30</td>
       <td>Discussion of grand challenges and limitations simulations will face in the previously identified applications.</td>
     </tr>